jkeefe/cuny-prototyping-lab/SCHEDULE.md

 _Assignent due next week: Refine your project and submit your plan.
 Prepare for your workshop and presentation._

 ## Week 9 • Monday, April 3, 2017

-**Everyone Workshops Project 1**
+**Everyone Workshops Project 1 & 2**

-As a class, we'll workshop, code, build and explore one person's project.
+As a class, we'll workshop, code, build and explore two classmates' projects.

 _Assignent due next week: Your progress notes to date.
 Include steps you've taken, tests, feedback, and next steps._

 ## Week10 • Thursday, April 20, 2017

-**Everyone Workshops Project 2**
+**Everyone Workshops Project 3 & 4**

-As a class, we'll workshop, code, build and explore one person's project.
+As a class, we'll workshop, code, build and explore two classmates' projects.

 _Assignent due next week: Your progress notes.
 Include steps you've taken, tests, feedback, and next steps._

 ## Week 11 • Monday, April 24, 2017

-**Everyone Workshops Project 3**
+**Everyone Workshops Project 5 & 6**

-As a class, we'll workshop, code, build and explore one person's project.
+As a class, we'll workshop, code, build and explore two classmates' projects.

 _Assignent due next week: Your progress notes.
 Include steps you've taken, tests, feedback, and next steps._

 ## Week 12 • Monday, May 1, 2017

-**Everyone Workshops Project 4**
+**Everyone Workshops Project 7 & 8**

-As a class, we'll workshop, code, build and explore one person's project.
+As a class, we'll workshop, code, build and explore two classmates' projects.

 _Assignent due next week: Your progress notes.
 Include steps you've taken, tests, feedback, and next steps._

 ## Week 13 • Monday, May 8, 2017

-**Everyone Workshops Project 5**
+**Everyone Workshops Project 9 + Open Lab/Help**

 As a class, we'll workshop, code, build and explore one person's project.
+Then we'll provide each other help with the last steps of their projects.

-_Assignent due next week: Your progress notes.
-Include steps you've taken, tests, feedback, and next steps._
+_Assignent due next week: Complete your final presentation._

 ## Week 14 • Monday, May 15, 2017

-**Open Lab and Wrap-up Help**

-_Assignent due next week: Complete your final presentation._

-## Week 15 • Monday, May 22, 2017

 **Final Presentations and Demonstrations**